solazs/qurep/doc/rest.md

 **IMPORTANT NOTE:** This feature is a work-in-progress.

-This is a special method for updating and/or creating resources.
+There is a special method for updating and/or creating multiple resources in a single call.

 `POST /users/bulk` expects an array of entity representations.
-Any entity with an ID (that is found in the database) will be updated, the others created (regardless of ID), with the whole array returned on success.
+Any entity with an ID that is found in the database will be updated, the others created (regardless of ID), with the whole array returned on success.